Zaynab bint Ali: Court of Ibn Ziyad

 As reported by al-Tabari and al-Mufid, the captives were then presented to Ibn Ziyad, who boasted to Zaynab about killing Husayn and her relatives.
 She countered by reminding him of the verse of purification (33:33) and the elevated status of Muhammad's family in the Quran, adding that murder was preordained for Husayn and his supporters, and that God would soon judge between them and Ibn Ziyad.
 Her response angered the governor who nevertheless restrained himself after his men told him that a woman cannot be blamed for what she says.
 Ibn Ziyad also ordered the execution of Ali ibn Husayn but was dissuaded when Zaynab protected her nephew and asked to be killed before him, as reported by the early historians Abu Mikhnaf, Ibn Sa'd, and al-Tabari.
 After releasing the rest, Ibn Ziyad imprisoned the Hashimite captives for a while and then sent them to Damascus.

 Journey to Damascus

 The caravan's route to Damascus is uncertain, but some say that they took the desert path.
-The tenth-century Sunni scholar al-Khawrazmi in his al-Maqtal writes that the captives were taken from "village to village" and displayed, while the Shia-leaning historian al-Ya'qubi similarly reports that a letter of Ibn Abbas later reprimanded Yazid for parading the women of Muhammad's family from Kufa to Damascus to show his victory, adding that he deemed this to be worse than the massacre of Husayn and his relatives.
+The tenth-century Sunni scholar al-Khwarazmi in his al-Maqtal writes that the captives were taken from "village to village" and displayed, while the Shia-leaning historian al-Ya'qubi similarly reports that a letter of Ibn Abbas later reprimanded Yazid for parading the women of Muhammad's family from Kufa to Damascus to show his victory, adding that he deemed this to be worse than the massacre of Husayn and his relatives.